ecphp/php-config/README.md

 ## Description

-This bundle for Symfony 5 let uses alter and customize their PHP configuration.
+This bundle for Symfony 5 let users alter and customize their PHP configuration through directives.

-Usually the PHP configuration lives in a system wide `php.ini` file and regular users do not have the permissions to alter it.
+Usually the PHP configuration lives in a system wide `php.ini` file and most of the time regular users do not have the permissions to alter it.

-This bundle fix this by providing an easy way to alter the PHP configuration through a `.ini` file that can be committed in the project repository.
+This bundle fix this by providing an easy way to alter the PHP configuration through a `.ini` file, file that can then be committed in the project repository.

 ## Installation